-Arian Christiaens has been working as a photographer and photography teacher since graduating as a Master at KASK (Ghent) in 2004.
+Arian Christiaens (1981) has been working as a photographer and photography teacher in Belgium since graduating as a Master in Photography at KASK Ghent in 2004.

 In 2019 she published her first artist book ‘Xenia’ in collaboration with Jurgen Maelfeyt (Art Paper Editions, APE, BE).
 The book was presented with a solo show at RIOT Ghent, it was nominated for the Arles Photobook Prize 2019 (FR), got a four star review at ‘De Standaard’ newspaper and was on show at FOMU (Photomuseum Antwerp, BE).

 The lockdown in 2020 was the context of the work ‘Home’, a series of 58 family portraits.
 Christof Ruys made a podcast on the social relevance of the series and a selection of the images was published in ‘De Standaard’.

 In 2022 Christiaens was nominated for ‘.tiff Emerging Belgian Photography’ by FOMU.
 ‘In Camera’ was on view this summer at the Photomuseum Antwerp and at Vlaams Cultuurhuis Brakke Grond in Amsterdam during Unseen.
 The artist book ‘In Camera’ was published in december 2022 with APE (Art Paper Editions).